 - Also, there's the common mistake of calling wasps "bees".
 Phylogenetically, all bees are wasps, not the other way around.
 (And so are ants.)
 (Biology is very confusing.)

-- Not to mention depicting wasps and hornets as honey-makers.
+- Not to mention depicting all wasps and hornets as honey-makers.
 Bees make honey because they gather pollen from flowers, whereas wasps and hornets are carnivores and eat other insects.
 That said, some species of wasps and hornets do make honey, but it is inedible.

 - Being arachnids, scorpions have eight legs (the pincers are pedipalps, which are closer to mouthparts than anything), but good luck finding one in TVland with the right number of legs.
 Made all the more grating because a simple Google search would clear up this misunderstanding immediately.

 - An appalling number of films, stories, and Urban Legends attribute a parasitoid reproductive strategy — i.e. Face Full of Alien Wing-Wong — to arthropods that don't do any such thing, purely for Body Horror's sake.
 In reality, only a tiny fraction of wasps and flies breed that way, but in fiction it's often associated with beetles or spiders.

 - Very often in fiction when a cockroach is needed a Madagascar hissing cockroach is used as a substitute, as they are larger than the local roaches and fairly placid.
 As the name suggests, they can only be found in the wild in Madagascar.

 - And it's not just roaches: every scuttling insect that's not an ant may be played by a "hisser" in a pinch.
 Likewise, maggots, caterpillars, and earthworms (which aren't even arthropods) are commonly played by mealworms, which are beetle larvae cheaply available at any pet store.

 - Pretty much everyone, in fiction and out of it, refers to every insect at some point or another as a bug.
 In entomology, a bug only refers to the order Hemiptera, aka "true bugs", which contains insects like aphids and cicadas.